 I often take balance for granted because on most days I have good balance, and only bump into a few door jams.
 But good balance isn’t something that we automatically have at birth.
 Kids rely on their vestibular system for their balance and balance is learned throughout a child’s life.
 A strong sense of balance will help kids navigate through changing terrain and forces.

-Best Kids Balance Toys
+Best Kids Balance Toys in 2018

 Here is a list of the best kids balance toys we’ll review.
 The below are great for all types of children, both those with SPD and those without.